Andreas Maxsø: KFC Uerdingen 05

 On 3 July 2019, German 3.
 Liga club KFC Uerdingen 05 announced that they had signed Maxsø.
-On 2 September, he left the club by mutual agreement only two months and six appearances after his arrival, due to personal reasons.
+On 2 September, he left the club by mutual agreement only two months and six appearances after his arrival, for personal reasons.
 He later explained to Danish newspaper B.T. that his move to Uerdingen happened as part of a deal with Zürich, who had a cooperation agreement with the former.
 He had initially expected to be sent on to Bournemouth of the Premier League, with whom the two clubs also had an agreement.
 Bournemouth had scouted him in Osmanlıspor, and encouraged Maxsø to sign with their cooperation club, Zürich, with the goal to sign him later on, in case his performances kept improving.
 However, as the transfer window closed, Maxsø explained that he was 'stuck' in Uerdingen 05 and had decided to buy himself out of his contract; something which according to him cost him millions of Danish kroner, but was a necessary career move.